Boulware Vacuum vs. Regularity: Thoughts on Anomaly-Induced Effective Action: Introduction

 There are some previous discussions in \cite{Carballo-Rubio:2017tlh, Arrechea:2021xkp, Reyes:2023fde, Arrechea:2023oax} which focused on the effect of massless fields on the geometry of horizonless compact stars such as a uniform density star.
 One of the main findings was that the semiclassical effect leads to exceeding the Buchdahl limit, which is the maximum allowable compactness of a star.
-All of the aforementioned works assumed the Boulware vacuum, so that extra regularization (e.g. introducing a cutoff length) around the center can be necessary to address the central divergence.
-Our work sheds light on the validity of this assumption, illustrating the relationship between the central regularity of RSET and the choice of vacuum.
+All of the aforementioned works assumed the Boulware vacuum.
+However, it should be noted that this assumption of the Boulware vacuum in a regular spacetime is nontrivial.
+In particular, if low-frequency ($\ll 1/(\mbox{radius})$) mode functions of quantum fields contribute non-negligibly to their RSET in the distant region, then the asymptotic behavior of the RSET with the Killing vacuum may exhibit nontrivial dependence on the internal structure of the horizonless compact object. \footnote{ In the context of tidal deformation analysis in compact objects, it is widely known that the asymptotic behavior of perturbations, or mode functions, in the distant region is significantly influenced by the internal structure of the compact object.
+For low-frequency mode functions, this leads to a nontrivial (static and dynamical) tidal Love number that depends on the internal structure of the regular compact object~\cite{Flanagan:2007ix, Damour:2009vw, Binnington:2009bb, Poisson:2020vap, HegadeKR:2024agt}.} This suggests that the exact matching with the Boulware RSET might require some fine-tuning of the internal structure.
+Our work sheds light on the validity of assuming the Boulware vacuum in a regular spacetime, illustrating the relationship between the central regularity of RSET and the choice of vacuum.

-To systematically investigate the relation among the spacetime structure, vacuum state, and the RSET, we adopted the local auxiliary field (``conformalon'') formulation \cite{Riegert:1984kt, Shapiro:1994ww, Balbinot:1999ri, Balbinot:1999vg, Mazur:2001aa, Mottola:2006ew, Barcelo:2011bb, Shen:2015zya} of the trace anomaly.
+To easily and systematically investigate the relation among the spacetime structure, vacuum state, and the RSET, we adopted the local auxiliary field (``conformalon'') formulation \cite{Riegert:1984kt, Shapiro:1994ww, Balbinot:1999ri, Balbinot:1999vg, Mazur:2001aa, Mottola:2006ew, Barcelo:2011bb, Shen:2015zya} of the trace anomaly.
 Typically, each regularization method heavily relies on the background spacetime, making it challenging to extend the investigation to arbitrary spacetime scenarios, including those without horizons.
 However, by using the local field formulation, the analysis of quantum effects can be simplified to solving the profiles of local fields with boundary conditions that correspond to different vacuum choices.
-Although the application for non-conformally flat spacetime cases gives not exact but just approximation results, this formulation makes it much easier to extend the study to arbitrary geometries and provides a clearer understanding of the possible vacuum states.
+Although the application for nonconformally flat spacetime cases gives not exact but just approximation results, this formulation makes it much easier to extend the study to arbitrary geometries and provides a clearer understanding of the possible vacuum states.